BAD REASONING

 NAME DESCRIPTION EXAMPLE

 Testability Is the argument testable?
-We can't test whether evolution was the origin of life on earth.
+Can logical, evidentiary, or scientific tests be applied to the argument?
+We have proved that natural selection occurs.
+We can't test whether evolution caused the origin of life on earth.

 Compatibility Is it compatible with what we already know to be true?
-Perpetual motion as a power source is not compatible with current knowledge.
+Or does it require what we already know to be changed?
+Perpetual motion as a power source is not compatible with current knowledge of sources of energy.

-Prediction/Explanation Does it make observable predictions or explain existing observations?
-The theory of relativity explains the changes in lifetimes of particles.
+Prediction or Explanation Does it make observable predictions or explain existing observations?
+Or is neither of these applicable?
+The theory of relativity explains the changes in lifetimes of particles with speed, but not why jokes are funny.

 Simplicity Is it simple?
 Does it require a minimum of assumptions and special effects?
-Alien spaceships are not a simple explanation to UFO sightings.
+Or is it too complicated?
+Fire balloons are a simple explanation for UFO sightings.
+Alien spaceship theories are not as simple.

 Composure Is the person presenting the argument calm?
-An angry presentation usually means illogical thinking.
-Those worried about the dire consequences of an outcome are usually emotional.
+An angry or fearful presentation usually means illogical thinking.
+Those worried about dire consequences of an outcome are usually panicky or emotional.

 VALID ARGUMENT MODES